DalYoon/nuber-server/notes/EN/1_4_GraphQL_Yoga_and_Express_part_One.md

 ## section.log

 - add graphql-yoga dependencies
-- add middleware dependencies, `@types` for each of them
+- add middleware dependencies, and `@types` for each of them
 - code `./src/app.ts` for basic setting of graphql-yoga, middlewares

 ## tips